markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 Wow!
 This one came out swinging for the fences!
 Don't sleep on this one.

 An anime original from good studio pedigree, give the first two episodes a chance without spoiling yourself if you can.
 Based on early hype, this one might be the show of the season if they can execute well.
-I do have one point of concern which is radical jumps in pacing in the last minute of each episode.
-I don't know if it will continue or not, but it left me unsettled and disoriented rather than the high of a cliff hanger.
+I do have one point of concern which is the radical jumps in pacing in the last minute of each episode.
+I don't know if it will continue or not, but it left me unsettled and disoriented rather than the high of a cliff hanger ending.

 That being said, I absolutely love Diva's character design! *So great!*